matthias-reis/aithir.de/_content/storylines/the-bond.md

 "Yes Sir, I double checked this as well.
 They are working.
 I just don't reach anybody."

-"That can't be", said Dars more to himself and then went on to the group "Allright, back to the bridge.
+"That can't be", said Dars more to himself and then he went on to the group "All right, back to the bridge.
 Everyone to their workplaces.
 Marisol, can you set a course to Rana Station, please?
 If they don't answer the phone, we have to pay a visit."

 Back on the bridge, Marisol plotted the course by using the planet Kret and the sun Rana as navigation points because the stars were not a reliable source